ZEBAS204/Better-Colored-Channels/README.md

 ___

 ```
-> The last Discord update broken the channels classes...
-Browsing a solution (maybe with gradient).
+> The last Discord update broken the channels classes, archived for now.
 ```
 ___